(Any man reading this, who finds me, even the least bit attractive, should stop reading now. Your bubble will be burst. Don’t say I didn’t warn you.)

 “Holy shit, I screamed and jumped back only to realize it was the biggest mother of a chin hair I’ve ever seen on my face.
 “What the hell!”
 I screamed, grateful my daughter was already at school.
 She would have been disgusted, but sadly, she’s been there before.

 Eight years ago when we were on a road trip, I was fixing my hair in the mirror and saw something shiny glinting in the light at a rest stop.
-I was horrified to find a luminous white hair sticking out of my chin like one of those fluorescent light up wands they sell at Disneyland.
+I was horrified to find a luminous white hair sticking out of my chin like a fluorescent light up wand at Disneyland.
 I screamed for the kids to grab my make-up bag.
 Concerned, they yelled, “Mom, what’s wrong!”
 When I told them it was a silver chin hair glinting in the sun, they laughed at my vanity, but I still haven’t gotten over it.
 Mirrors are the enemy.

-Any time I see a hair, I remember my parents’ old Italian lady friends whiskers digging into my cheek during a kiss.
+Any time I see a hair, I remember the whiskers of my parents’ old Italian female friends digging into my cheek during a kiss.
 I loved them but don’t want to be them.
-My mom felt the same way and the chin hair episode brought back another unforgettable “Mrs. Tunno” moment:
+My mom felt the same way and the chin hair episode brought back another unforgettable “Ma Tunno” moment:

 I was back home for a visit.
 It was early morning on a bright spring day when my mother shuffled into my bedroom in her thin, light blue nightgown and sat down heavily on the corner of my squeaky bed.
-I leaped up from a sound sleep and said, “Ma, what’s wrong?”
-“Frenzy,” she said, with a very serious look on her face, “I’mma sorry did I woke a you uppa?
-She looked worried, so I asked what was wrong.
+I leaped up from a sound sleep with a startled, “Ma, what’s wrong?”
+“Frenzy,” she said, with a very serious look on her face, “I’mma sorry did I woke a you uppa?”
+My lack of sleep was nothing compared to the worry I saw on her face, so I sat up and listened.

 “Honey, I was wazza tingin — you know –I’mma notta too good anymore.
 I getta so tired and I donda know ha much longer I’mma gonna be here.
 So, you gatta promise me sommating, OK?”
-I could tell she was getting really serious, so I said, “OK Ma, what?”
+I could tell she was dead seriouss (literally) so I said, “OK Ma, what?”

 With a normal parent, this is when you discuss never divulged family secrets, future plans, or money hidden in Swiss bank accounts.
 Since our family had none of those, I knew what was coming.
 The same speech she’d been giving since I was six.